-$\mathsf{CI}t = \mathsf{the}$ number of interruptions to supply in the relevant year t, excluding reinterruptions i = an unplanned incident on the distribution system j = a pre-arranged incident on the distribution system.
+CML_t = the duration of interruptions to supply in the relevant year t, including re-interruptions

-CML_t = the duration of interruptions to supply in the relevant year t, including re-interruptions k = an incident on a transmission system such as the systems of the NationalGrid Company or Transmission Companies in Scotlandin Scotland m = an incident on any other connected system r = a restoration stage in any incident i,j,k,l,m t = relevant year (that financial year for the purposes of which any calculation falls to be made)
+- i = an unplanned incident on the distribution system - j = a pre-arranged incident on the distribution system. - k = an incident on a transmission system such as the systems of the NationalGrid Company or Transmission Companies in Scotlandin Scotland - I = an incident on an distributed generator's system - m = an incident on any other connected system - r = a restoration stage in any incident i,j,k,l,m - t = relevant year (that financial year for the purposes of which any calculation falls to be made) - TC_t = total connected customers in the relevant year t - TR{rit} = the restoration time of restoration stage r of an unplanned incident i in the relevant year t. - TR{rjt} = the restoration time of restoration stage r of a pre-arranged incident j in the relevant year t.